 There are four trailheads that you can use to access the trails:

-- Allen Knight Road trailhead, next to 789 Methodist Road, 2 car spots.
+Methodist Road trailhead, next to 789 Methodist Road, parking along either side of Methodist.

 The trail runs along the Mill Brook, crossing it in several places.
 The northern and southern sections are moderately hilly and offer excellent opportunities to see alewives in late Spring and to catch scenic glimpses of the Brook and other wildlife year-round.
 The central section that connects them is for the more adventurous visitor, offering rugged climbs and traverses of steep hills above the water.
 Though close to Portland, the only noise you will hear throughout much of the trail is running water and wildlife.